Skip to main content

 1. Headline Message

 The main observation.
 This is always present and describes what the data shows in plain language.
+Key values (currencies, percentages, numbers, and day names) are automatically highlighted for quick scanning.
 Examples:

 • "You're averaging 1.2 new customers per day.
 At this rate, you'll add approximately 36 new customers this month."